Karma (telecom company): Controversy

 Karma became a center of controversy in January 2016, over changing their Neverstop plan and cutting customer's data multiple times.
 Some customers accused the company of using bait and switch tactics.
 Newer customers were offered a refund for their devices, based on Karma's standard 45–day return policy.
 However, customers who purchased Karma "Go" hotspots with Neverstop, outside of that standard return period, were explicitly told "no refunds".
-Many customers also report not receiving refunds even within the standard return period.

 Karma offered a program called "Neverstop" where users got unlimited data at up to 5 Mbit/s for US$50 a month.
 After two months, Karma blamed customers for "misuse" of the unlimited data service and began throttling users speeds from 5 Mbit/s to 1 Mbit/s.
 After over a week of throttled speeds, Karma decided to change the "Neverstop" program from unlimited to 15 GB for the same US$50 price.
 Karma's website stated that they would give users 30 days notice if any changes occur.
 However, their users were given no warning for the sudden change from unlimited 5 Mbit/s to throttled 1.5 Mbit/s and then to a data cap of 15 GB.
 After just one month, the "Neverstop" service changed again and this time Karma decided to use a new program called "Pulse".
 Neverstop ended and Pulse became the new service for Karma users.